 1. Additional income

 You get an additional income on top of the salary from your main job.
-This is definitely a welcome addition for the unemployed as well, as they can earn up to 350 euros a month.
+This is definitely a welcome addition especially if you are unemployed (in which case you must comply with the conditions of the springboard plan)..
 Income in excess of that amount is then refunded to the RVA/ONEM.

 2. A diverse working life